Heinrich Fehlis: German occupation of Norway

-On 21 April 1940, Fehlis became leader of the Einsatzkommando in Oslo and in November he succeeded Walter Stahlecker in the dual command of the SD and SiPo in Norway and Oslo.
+On 21 April 1940, Fehlis became leader of the Einsatzkommando in Oslo and, in November, he succeeded Walter Stahlecker in the role of both Befehlshaber der Sicherheitspolizei und des SD (BdS) of Norway and in the subordinate command of Kommandeur der Sicherheitspolizei und des SD (KdS) in Oslo.
 He rose to the rank of SS-Standartenführer, reporting to Reinhard Heydrich and Ernst Kaltenbrunner in Berlin and Wilhelm Rediess and Josef Terboven in Norway.
-In June 1944 he was promoted to SS-Oberführer.
+In June 1944, he was promoted to SS-Oberführer.

 Together with his subordinate, Hellmuth Reinhard, Fehlis regulated the use of torture and sentenced prisoners to death in so-called "office judgements".
 151 Norwegians were executed without trial, the majority on direct orders from Fehlis.

 General Nikolaus von Falkenhorst (Commander of the Wehrmacht in Norway) gave the following description of Fehlis: "[he] was really a quiet, modest man and always very polite to me.
 By the way, I am fully aware that he has had me and my staff under close supervision for all these years".

 It has been suggested that Fehlis took a milder approach towards the end of the war, possibly fearing reprisals in the case of a German defeat.
 Despite already having a family in Germany, he entered a relationship with a Norwegian woman named Else Johanne Schaug, who gave birth to his daughter Venke Fehlis in January 1945.